Topological Learning in Multi-Class Data Sets: Introduction

 \section{Introduction}

 The use of deep learning methods in particular and artificial intelligence in general has become ubiquitous in science (see \cite{RBWV20,CHN18,G20,LZLS20,MCG20,SYZS18,WAU20,HSN20,IMWD20,AGS21,LT21,AT22,CM17,RLPE22,SHJ21,WASM21,SH20,DGGM21,KPN22,KHLA20} for a small example set).
-Recent work has shown that DNN's are able to generalize fundamental physical principles like symmetry \cite{LT21}.
-Yet we still lack a fundamental understanding of when these techniques can be successfully applied \cite{W96,WM97,B22,SCHC22} and in some sense the \textit{no free lunch} theorems \cite{W96,WM97} imply it is impossible to know \textit{a priori} whether a data set is amenable to an off-the-shelf deep learning approach.
+Recent work has shown that DNN's can generalize fundamental physical principles like symmetry \cite{LT21}.
+Yet, we still lack a fundamental understanding of when these techniques can be successfully applied \cite{W96,WM97,B22,SCHC22} and in some sense the \textit{no free lunch} theorems \cite{W96,WM97} imply it is impossible to know \textit{a priori} whether a data set is amenable to an off-the-shelf deep learning approach.
 Despite the fact that deep learning methods seem to frequently work, we may simply be observing a positive result bias \cite{J09}.
-In this paper, we use a variation on topological data analysis to understand when deep neural network (DNN) classifiers work well and when they work poorly in a simple children's game, \textit{Math Dice Jr.} We then show the utility of the approach by using topological information to explain why two physics-based classification problems are easily solved by deep learning techniques (see \cref{fig:HEPMASSCover}).
+A recent article by Das Sarma proposes that knowledge of when AI/ML techniques will fail will be crucial to their continued application in physics \cite{S23}.

+In this paper, we develop an approach for building topological information on multi-class data.
+This leads to the creation of a topologically inspired algorithm for classifying data, which is fully interpretable.
+We compare results from this algorithm to well-known off-the-shelf classifiers, including deep learning classifiers.
+As a consequence, we develop numerical tools to study the hypothesis that deep learning methods are susceptible to failure on classification problems when the underlying topology of the data is complex.
+We define (topological) complexity in terms of the topological information provided by the data itself.
+Thus, we propose a hypothesis based on data topology to explain why certain data sets are amenable to deep learning methods and to test when a classification problem may be amenable to deep learning.

+We validate our approach using multiple publicly available data sets as well as mathematically constructed data sets, helping to validate our underlying hypothesis.
+This paper focuses on classification \cite{KS17} problems.
+We do not consider more general approximation problems \cite{EPGB21} that can be solved with DNN's.
+Extending results from this work to more general approximation problems is left for future work.
+This work is part of a larger effort by mathematicians to understand neural networks using topological methods \cite{HS17,GL22}.